marshalby2/my-note/pl/C/C-Primer-Plus - chapter12 12 Storage Classes, Linkage, and Memory Management_20201022205525-vb7ywbq.sy.md

 can be used by code in other translation units.
 The two declarations using extern document that main() is using the two global variables, but stayhome continues to have internal linkage.
 {: id="20201023092954-mpmmlvc"}

+### Muti
+{: id="20201023093138-ovwavcr"}

+The difference between internal linkage and external linkage is important only when you have a program built from multiple translation units, so let’s take a quick look at that topic.
+{: id="20201023093054-5n7wo68"}